impostorsguides/impostorsguides.github.io/rbenv/1-n-content.md

 2.7.5
 ```

 So if you have a local `.ruby-version` file, the output of `rbenv local` is the contents of that `.ruby-version` file.
-And if you don’t:
+And if you don't:

 ```
 else